 3. Limited Liability Partnership ( LLP )

-Limited Liability is one the major differences between general partnership and limited liability partnership.
+- Limited Liability is one of the major differences between a general partnership and a limited liability partnership.

-This type of partnership is prefered by most of the people because of its advantages over general partnerships.
+- This type of partnership is prefered by most people because of its advantages over general partnerships.

-ownership can be transferred in this type of business structure.
-In Limited Liability Partnership ( LLP ), the business or company is considered as a separate legal entity so the existence of the company does not affect by the changes in partners or death of partners.
+- ownership can be transferred in this type of business structure.
+In a Limited Liability Partnership ( LLP ), the business or company is considered a separate legal entity so the existence of the company does not affect by the changes in partners or the death of partners.

 - Limited Liability